Emergence of correlated proton tunneling in water ice: Results

 To provide a first insight into the quantum aspects of proton mobility in a hexameric H$_2$O loop, we apply the $l_1$ norm and relative entropy of coherence on $\rho_{\infty}^{ice}$ as shown in figure \ref{Coh}. $C_{R}^{\mathrm{IC}}\![\rho_{\infty}^{ice}]$, which quantifies the distinguishability of $\rho_{\infty}^{ice}$ from its completely decohered version, remains constant throughout the XI phase and steadily decreases with increasing temperature.
 Hence, there is a rise in the loss of collective quantumness in the global proton mobility starting with the transition from XI phase to I$_\text{h}$ phase which lasts thereafter.
 Conversely, $C_{l_1}\![\rho_{\infty}^{ice}]$, which is the sum of quantum coherences in individual transitions between proton configuration pairs, shows a different behaviour with respect to temperature.
 It increases with the XI$\rightarrow$I$_\text{h}$ phase transition and reaches a peak around glass transition.
-Actually, this behaviour seems to be consistent with the experimental data related to real proton mobility between $60 - 110$ K (see figure 3-a in \cite{2015_HexPhaseTransition} and figure 2 in \cite{2015_CorrPTInIceXI}).
+Actually, this behaviour seems to be consistent with the experimental data related to real proton mobility, which indicates a local maximum between $60 - 110$ K (see figure 3-a in \cite{2015_HexPhaseTransition} and figure 2 in \cite{2015_CorrPTInIceXI}) at where the protons are expected to be classically immobile.